vebinua-genashtim/tax-talk/setup-demo-users.md

   id,
   email,
   CASE
-    WHEN email = 'free@taxacademy.sg' THEN 'Free User' WHEN email = 'payper@taxacademy.sg' THEN 'Pay-Per-View User' WHEN email = 'subscriber@taxacademy.sg' THEN 'Subscriber' END as full_name,
+    WHEN email = 'free@taxtalkpro.com' THEN 'Free User' WHEN email = 'payper@taxtalkpro.com' THEN 'Pay-Per-View User' WHEN email = 'subscriber@taxtalkpro.com' THEN 'Subscriber' END as full_name,
   'free' as subscription_status,
   false as is_admin
 FROM auth.users
-WHERE email IN ('free@taxacademy.sg', 'payper@taxacademy.sg', 'subscriber@taxacademy.sg')
+WHERE email IN ('free@taxtalkpro.com', 'payper@taxtalkpro.com', 'subscriber@taxtalkpro.com')
 ON CONFLICT (id) DO NOTHING;

 -- Add purchases for pay-per-view user
 WITH payper_user AS (
-  SELECT id FROM auth.users WHERE email = 'payper@taxacademy.sg'
+  SELECT id FROM auth.users WHERE email = 'payper@taxtalkpro.com'
 ),
 first_videos AS (
   SELECT id, price FROM videos ORDER BY created_at LIMIT 2